TheStig294/100-more-randomats-pack-2/README.md

 \
 Changed name from "Shops are open from 8AM to 9PM", mercenaries now get 1 credit\
 Originally made by [ruiner189](https://steamcommunity.com/sharedfiles/filedetails/?id=1988901134)

+## You can only run once

+Anyone who presses the sprint key a second time dies!\
+Only triggers if CR for TTT is installed, or any mod that adds a "ttt_sprint_enabled" convar.\
+\
+_ttt_randomat_runonce_ - Default: 1 - Whether this randomat is enabled

 ## You're on the case, detective...